 With this sense of trepidation, we set off from Big Sand Cay after taking some hilarious “school photos” and having an early dinner.
 To our pleasant surprise we had favourable winds, so shut off both engines and we were pushing almost 8kts.
 The only problem is that we needed to arrive at sun-up and at this speed we would arrive at 0400.
-We discussed pressing on as far as possible along the North coast but were unsure of the ports of entry, custom procedures and the duration of the weather window, so instead reefed the sails and timed our arrival in Puerta Plata for sunrise.
+We discussed pressing on as far as possible along the North coast but were unsure of the ports of entry, customs procedures and the duration of the weather window, so instead reefed the sails and timed our arrival in Puerta Plata for sunrise.

 As we approached the coast the first thing we noticed was the smells wafting off the lush coastline.
 Tobacco, spices, smoke, coffee, earth and a thousand other unidentifiable sources all combined to fill the air with a rich and delicious fragrance.
 As the sun poked through the clouds we were struck by the rising mountains covered in dense vegetation.
 After the barren and desolate topography of the Bahamas, the T&C and even S Florida, the contrast was striking.

 We pulled into Ocean World which boasted pools, hot water, laundry, and grocery stores…. oh, the small luxuries in life!
 We only stayed one night at Ocean World which is an enormous marine/Sea World resort complex that was very empty.
 The customs officials were polite and efficient and we found the Dominicans much more welcoming than the officialdom at our previous stops.